 The first part of the book grabbed my attention right away with examples of how powerful the mind can really be.
 There's a lot of talk about how much what we hear on a daily basis can affect what we think and how we can engage in damaging self-talk without even realizing it.
 A lot of this is stuff I've heard before, but Taylor put a new spin on some of the ideas that made me get them in a whole new way.
 Either way, how much of an effect can all that stuff really have?
 Well, I read this:

 Multiple-personality patients routinely devastate mechanistic beliefs about the body.
 A patient may test totally normal in every physiological sense, but with a shift of personality, some as quick as the snap of a finger, the individual may exhibit hypoglycemia or even diabetes.
 How does a personality shift alter body chemistry in seconds?
-Can a personal belief system, such as "who I am," alter cellular behavior instantly?
+Can a personal belief system, such as "who I am," alter cellular behavior instantly?and then my mind exploded a little.
+Whoa.
+If that's not a case of your inner dialogue affecting change, I don't know what is.
+OK, so, I'm not interested in becoming a whole new person with a completely different identity (not really a concern-Taylor covers this common fear in Chapter 4: Myths and Misconceptions), but maybe I could incorporate a little more confidence, creativity, or the ability to fall asleep in less than three hours into my "who I am."

 Dr. Frank Putnam of the National Institutes of Health (NIH) studied how people with multiple personality disorder go from one personality to another.
 He found that their electroencephalograms (EEGs) "change as dramatically as though the electrodes have been taken off one person and placed on another."
 Other such patients have demonstrated everything from eye-color change to having one menstruation cycle per month for every personality housed within the patient.